 Welcome to the site where you will find some of the finest hand carved and hand painted bird art to be found anywhere.

 As an artist who knows birds, Matt is able to capture each bird's individuality, as well as the character of each species.
 In addition, his finer (and costlier) sculptures are of museum quality.
-These are a few of the reasons his work is sought after by knowledgeable collectors.

-Matt's work is truly unique
+Matt's work is truly unique.

-Full-size Tundra Swans purchased by the
+Full-size Tundra Swans currently on loan at the Chincoteague

-Are you looking for a very original abstract
+Are you looking for a very original abstract piece to complement